schloerke/gsoc-ggduo-final/README.md

 # Work Complete

-Major ggduo work is complete and currently on CRAN ([v1.2.0](https://github.com/ggobi/ggally/releases/tag/v1.2.0)).
+Major ggduo work is complete and currently on CRAN ([v1.2.0 release notes](https://github.com/ggobi/ggally/releases/tag/v1.2.0)).

+## Remaining Work

 This project is being continued after google summer of code to submit a paper to the Journal of Computational and Graphical Statistics.
 There are a few small remaining items left to complete that will happen with the completion of the ggduo paper.